15 Foods Registered Dietitians Never Eat

 It may be prime time for a pantry cleanout.

-There are some ingredients we know we should be eating as often as possible: fresh fruits and vegetables, whole grains, nuts, beans, and plenty of other nutritious plant-based foods we’re included in this roundup.
-Indeed, at Real Simple, we're all about the positive when it comes to wellness: we'd much rather hear about (and share!) all the delicious ways we can eat more for better health.
-We'll forever be in the moderation-is-key camp.
+There are some ingredients we know we should be eating as often as possible: Fresh fruits and vegetables, whole grains, nuts, pulses, and all of the other nutritious plant-based foods we've included in this roundup of the healthiest foods to eat every day.
+Indeed, at Real Simple, we're all about the positive when it comes to wellness—we'd much rather hear about (and share) all the delicious ways we can eat more for better health.
+We'll forever stick to the moderation-is-key camp.

-"The food you should avoid is anything that you can't imagine growing and that your great-great-grandmother wouldn't recognize," says Natalie Forester, RDN from Miraval Austin.
-“If there's a packaged product you want to consume, first check the ingredients and ask yourself, can I imagine this ingredient growing?
+"The food you should avoid is anything that you can't imagine growing and that your great-great-grandmother wouldn't recognize," says Natalie Forester, RDN.
+"If there's a packaged product you want to consume, first check the ingredients and ask yourself, can I imagine this ingredient growing?
 Then ask your ever-so-wise great-great-grandmother's spirit if she knows what each ingredient is—and move forward from there."

 As an example, Forester highlights the Impossible Burger.
 "Would it pass the test?
 No, no it would not."
-The Impossible Burger ingredients, along with other plant-based "burgers” like Beyond Meat, are highly processed and promote inflammation within cells and tissues of the human body that can lead to disease and dysfunction.
+The Impossible Burger ingredients, along with other plant-based "burgers," are often highly processed and promote inflammation within cells and tissues of the human body that can lead to disease and dysfunction.
 "As a matter of fact, let's go ahead and add the meal replacement, Soylent, to this list.
 We should be working with the body versus tricking the body, shall we?"
 Well-stated.

-Grain consists of three parts: the bran, germ, and endosperm.
+Grain consists of three parts: The bran, germ, and endosperm.
 The bran is where the fiber is found.
 The germ is where the majority of the nutrients are found.
 The endosperm is the starchy part of the grain where you find most of the carbohydrates.
 When a grain is processed or refined, they remove both the bran and the germ, leaving only the endosperm.
 "That means you lost almost all of your fiber and nutrients, just keeping the carbs and calories.
-Therefore, refined starchy items such as white bread, white rice, crackers, and bagels have little nutritional value and no fiber to help with blood sugar control, explains Rebekah Blakely, RDN for The Vitamin Shoppe.
+Therefore, refined starchy items such as white bread, white rice, crackers, and bagels have little nutritional value and no fiber to help with blood sugar control, explains Rebekah Blakely, RDN.
 As an alternative, Blakely recommends choosing whole grain or sprouted grain breads, bagels, crackers, brown rice, or quinoa instead.